LCinHK/flarum-imgur-upload/README.md

 Once your application has been registered, your Client ID will be available [here](https://imgur.com/account/settings/apps).
 Put it in the configuration of the extension, in your admin page.

+You may change the Imgur URL into your own proxy_pass URL
 ## Credits

 The original work for this extension was done by @matpompili.